archusXIV/ncmpvc/README.md

+This is a forked project from https://gitlab.com/mpv-ipc/ncmpvc.

 ![ncmpvc screenshot](https://github.com/archusXIV/ncmpvc/blob/main/res/logo.png "logo")
-# ncmpvc (ncurses mpv client, forked from https://gitlab.com/mpv-ipc/ncmpvc)
+# ncmpvc (ncurses mpv client)

 A ncurses client for mpv which connects to existing mpv instances through sockets, written in Rust.